 Vessel flutes

 The tilincă is not the only example of a stopped pipe among duct flutes.
-Although it is unique in the technique of alternating between open and closed (as far as we know - though given the limited information on playing styles and techniques, it is entirely possible that other open flutes employed some method of closing the end while playing), some organ pipes are also closed, as are vessel flutes.
+Although it is unique in the technique of alternating between open and closed (as far as we know - though given the limited information on playing styles and techniques, it is entirely possible other open flutes employed some method of closing the end while playing), some organ pipes are also closed, as are vessel flutes.

 Vessel flutes are among the oldest and most widely distributed types of flutes.
 The most common vessel flute is the ocarina.
 The defining characteristic of a vessel flute is that, unlike most flutes, the air does not travel down a tube but instead passes through a vessel.
 One of the most well-known of these instruments is the gemshorn.